TechniCollins/radiology-tweets/README.md

 ## Twitter Develper account

 You'll need this to get tweets.
 If you don't have an account, create on [here](https://developer.twitter.com/en/apply/user.html).
 Create a project with access to API version 2 and generate a bearer token.
 Add the bearer token to `BEARER_TOKEN` environment variable.
+If you have an academic bearer token add it to the `ACADEMIC_BEARER_TOKEN` variable.

 ## Digital Ocean Server